Brandon Webb: Retirement

 Webb officially retired from Major League Baseball on February 4, 2013.
 In May 2013, he filed a workers' compensation claim against the Texas Rangers for shoulder, neck, back, arm, and musculo-skeletal system injuries.

 Pitches

-Webb was mainly known for his sinker, regarded on a par with Roy Halladay and Chien-Ming Wang's as among the best in baseball at its best.
+Webb was mainly known for his sinker, regarded on a par with Roy Halladay and Chien-Ming Wang's as among the game's best sinkerballers.
 He threw it in the 87–91 mph range, a curveball (72–75), changeup (77–80), and occasionally a cutter against left-handed hitters.

 Webb's sinker made him an effective at groundball pitcher, with one of the best ground ball/fly ball ratios in the game, at more than 3.5:1.
 His changeup could be useful for getting swinging strikes, yielding a 55% whiff rate in the 2008 season.

 Personal life

 Webb and his wife, Alicia, make their home in Ashland, Kentucky.
 He decided to stick close to home for college, attending the University of Kentucky in Lexington.

 In December 2007, the Kentucky Transportation Cabinet renamed a section of U.S. Route 60 the "Brandon Webb Highway" in honor of Webb.

 In 2005 Webb established Brandon Webb's K Foundation, a charity that aims to "improve the lives of critically and chronically ill children throughout Arizona by providing daily support and life changing experiences."